shabin5785/react-notes/Notes_1.md

 - apollo has a resolver function, that either uses local cache and returns data or gets external data via graphql query and update local cache adn then provide data.

 **React Performance**

+- react lazy alllows us to load components when needed only.